10zin997/BrandTransaction/README.md

+# DATA Strucutre Project
+## Reading from an input file.

 "ABC" Hardware Co has hired you to write a program for its Accounts Receivable dept.

 Two types of input data: